-The first step to becoming an official Black Belt Distance Training at Home student, is choosing a course!
+The first step to beginning your new journey to black belt, is choosing a course!
 If you’re not sure which one to enter, read: Which Martial Art Style Should I Learn?
 We currently offer these courses of study:

-A full white to black belt course covering the traditional art of Shotokan Karate, with slight Korean influence due to the unique lineage that this style has passed through.
+A full white to black belt course covering the traditional art of Shotokan Karate, as it was taught by the founder Gichin Funakoshi.
 As a Shotokan student, you will learn stances, hand strikes, foot strikes, blocking, katas, and kumite.
 Sensei Jon Hodge will be your grading instructor, giving your feedback and guiding critiques through your rank exams.
 This is a self-paced program, which means there are no “forced waits” in between belt tests.
 Of course, proper training, time, and exertion is necessary to fully prepare yourself for the next rank.
-If you have previous training in a traditional martial art similar to shotokan karate, make sure and read: How do I Transfer My Previous Rank and Experience into Complete Shotokan Karate?

 The one and only officially recognized white to black bo training style.
 Ultimate Bo is rooted from Okinawan Kobudo movements, but with a modernized, freestyle styling.
 In the freestyle bo portion of the course, you will learn bo techniques (sweeps, thrusts, spins, stances, combos) and forms/katas.
 In the sparring bo portion, you will practice a small assortment of combat bo strikes, blocks, and sparring theory.
 Ultimate Bo uses a unique “chevron” ranking system, which allows you to wear your UB rank as chevron patches on the sleeve of your gi, while wearing to belt rank of your core martial art (such as karate).
 Ultimate Bo training also builds a student’s cardiovascular system, arm strength, coordination, and weapons extension understanding.
 Don’t think that home study rank and training is even real, why don’t you read: “10 Ridiculous Myths about Home Study Courses.”